GROW Whistler

 Volunteer Hours

 Without the dedication and cooperation of each and every GROW Member, this program would not be possible.
-Members each complete 4 hours (per box) outside of shared maintenance duties to contribute to this success.
-Track hours effortlessly over the summer months by filling your details into our Volunteer Hours Tracker.
+GROW Members each complete 4 hours (per box) outside of shared maintenance duties to contribute to this success.
+Track hours effortlessly over the summer months by filling your details into our volunteer hour tracker fo.
+If you are unable to volunteer, you may pay a fee of $30 per box.

-This project was made possible by grant support from the Community Foundation of Whistler, the Union of British Columbia Municipalities and the ongoing support of the Resort Municipality of Whistler.
+This project is proudly presented by AWARE and is made possible by generous grant support from Whistler Blackcomb Epic Promise Foundation and the ongoing support of the Resort Municipality of Whistler.